Fringe theories on the location of New Albion: Prince William Sound

 Laird Nelson proposed that Drake sailed as far north as Prince William Sound, Alaska 60°N 146.5°W based on the westward run of the land in the area.
 Laird believes Drake was at 58 degrees north and "may have been even further north."
 Drake then turned south to anchor at Birch Bay, Washington.

 Stephens Passage

 Samuel Bawlf maps Drake's voyage as far north as the Stephens Passage 53.233°N 133.759°W in the now state of Alaska.
 Bawlf proposes that Drake established New Albion at Comox Bay (see below) and careened the Golden Hinde at Whale Cove (see below).

 British Columbia

 There are several theories that place Drake's New Albion at various places along the British Columibian coast.

 Victoria, Vancouver Island, BC

 In December, 2013, metal detector operator Bruce Campbell found an English coin made between 1551 and 1553 near Victoria, British Columbia.
-While Campbell believes the coin is only the oldest thing he's likely to ever find, and Royal British Columbia Museum curator Grant Keddie did not believe the find can be connected to Drake.
+Campbell believes the coin is only the oldest thing he's likely to ever find, and Royal British Columbia Museum curator Grant Keddie does not believe the find can be connected to Drake.
 Loose finds such as coins have little value in establishing landing sites.